pulumi/pulumi-hugo/themes/default/content/_index.md

 embed:
   title: Embed IaC anywhere
+  image: /images/home/automation-api-diagram.svg
+  alt: a flowchart with arrows going from Automation API program to Infrasctucture as Code programs to Pulumi Engine deploys stacks
   description: |
     With Automation API, embed Pulumi in your applications to power custom cloud infrastructure automation.
 No CLI - just code so you can manage 10x more resources.